Conservative Judaism: God and eschatology

 Conservative Judaism largely upholds the theistic notion of a personal God.
-Emet ve-Emunah stated that "we affirm our faith in God as the Creator and Governor of the universe.
+Emet ve-Emunah stated, "We affirm our faith in God as the Creator and Governor of the universe.
 His power called the world into being; His wisdom and goodness guide its destiny."

-Concurrently, the platform also noted that His nature was "elusive" and subject to many options of belief.
+Concurrently, the platform also noted that his nature was "elusive" and subject to many options of belief.
 A naturalistic conception of divinity, regarding it as inseparable from the mundane world, once had an important place within the movement, especially represented by Mordecai Kaplan.
 After Kaplan's Reconstructionism fully coalesced into an independent movement, these views were marginalized.

 A similarly inconclusive position is expressed toward other precepts.
-Most theologians adhere to the Immortality of the Soul, but while references to the Resurrection of the Dead are maintained, English translations of the prayers obscure the issue.
+Most theologians adhere to the immortality of the soul, but while references to the resurrection of the dead are maintained, English translations of the prayers obscure the issue.
 In Emet, it was stated that death is not tantamount to the end of one's personality.
-Relating to the Messianic ideal, the movement rephrased most petitions for the restoration of the Sacrifices into past tense, rejecting a renewal of animal offerings, though not opposing a Return to Zion and even a new Temple.
+Relating to the Messiah, the movement rephrased most petitions for the restoration of the sacrifices into past tense, rejecting a renewal of animal offerings, though not opposing a return to Zion and even a Third Temple.
 The 1988 platform announced that "some" believe in classic eschatology, but dogmatism in this matter was "philosophically unjustified".
-The notions of Election of Israel and God's covenant with it were basically retained as well.
+The notions of the election of Israel and God's covenant with it were basically retained as well.

 Revelation

-Conservative conception of Revelation encompasses an extensive spectrum.
+Conservative conception of revelation encompasses an extensive spectrum.
 Zecharias Frankel himself applied critical-scientific methods to analyze the stages in the development of the Oral Torah, pioneering modern study of the Mishnah.
-He regarded the Beatified Sages as innovators who added their own, original contribution to the canon, not merely as expounders and interpreters of a legal system given in its entirety to Moses on Mount Sinai.
-Yet he also vehemently rejected utilizing these disciplines on the Pentateuch, maintaining it was beyond human reach and wholly celestial in origin.
+He regarded Chazal as innovators who added their own original contribution to the canon, not merely as expounders and interpreters of a legal system given in its entirety to Moses on Mount Sinai.
+Yet he also vehemently rejected utilizing these disciplines in the Pentateuch, maintaining it was beyond human reach and wholly celestial in origin.
 Frankel never elucidated his beliefs, and the exact correlation between human and divine in his thought is still subject to scholarly debate.
 A similar negative approach toward Higher Criticism, while accepting an evolutionary understanding of Oral Law, defined Rabbi Alexander Kohut, Solomon Schechter and the early generation of American Conservative Judaism.
-When JTS faculty began to embrace Biblical criticism in the 1920s, they adapted a theological view consistent with it: an original, verbal revelation did occur at Sinai, but the text itself was composed by later authors.
+When JTS faculty began to embrace Biblical criticism in the 1920s, they adapted a consistent theological view: an original, verbal revelation did occur at Sinai, but the text itself was composed by later authors.
 The latter, classified by Dorff as a relatively moderate metamorphosis of the old one, is still espoused by few traditionalist right-wing Conservative rabbis, though it is marginalized among senior leadership.